 Speak for 30 seconds to a minute in the target language.
 Yes, we want to hear what you sound like!
 Give parents a taste of what it’s like to be a student in your class.
 If you do this, they’ll be sure to remember your class at the end of the night.

-Instead of speaking in a very professional, business-like voice . . .
+Instead of speaking in a professional, business-like voice . . .

 Let your true voice and effervescent personality shine through.
 Language teachers are fun and spunky and parents love seeing this side of you.
 Play music in the target language as they enter the room.

-(Now I know that Open House is a long, long day and that you’re so tired by the time they arrive, but now is your moment to shine.
+(Now I know that Open House is a long, long day and that you’re tired by the time they arrive, but this is your moment to shine.
 Do what you need to do to get pumped up: coffee, dark chocolate, etc.).

 Instead of passing out a boring handout . . .